Tripoli's new normal - bickering politicians

 "We want a strong national government where all factions participate and are involved, and where no party is an outcast.
 We want a strong prime minister," he said, an implicit barb directed at Jabril, who spent years in academia overseas.

-He said some of Jalil's aides were acting unjustly towards Islamic factions by accusing them of radicalism.
+He said some of Jalil's aides were acting unjustly toward Islamic factions by accusing them of radicalism.

 "Libya will reject any radicalism whether it is religious, sectarian, partisan or secular," he said.